 From the first time you lift the NW-WM1Z out of the box, it’s clear that it’s something special.

 The build quality of the player is as good as we’ve seen on a piece like this.
 While it is pretty hefty, there is a good reason for it.
 The entire outer shell is carved out from a piece of oxygen free copper!
 The back is embedded with a leather section which not only looks cool, but keeps it from sliding around.
 Inside Sony has put their most high-tech electronics and power supply technology.
 Just like a high-performance piece of audio separates, they suggest a 200-hour break-in time for the high-end polymer capacitors to properly form and stabilize.

 The top of the player has two sets of headphone jacks.
 In addition to a standard headphone jack, the Walkman also features a proprietary balanced connection that separates left and right signals, minimizing transmission loss and sound deterioration.
 The balanced in one connection idea is a great one, minimizing cable clutter.
 It plugs in with a great tight fit.

 Down the right side are buttons for power, volume, and transport control.
 The left side has a single “hold” switch which will lock out all the buttons and touch panel.
-The bottom has a slot for a micro SD card to increase storage, a USB connection, and a hook for the carrying strap.
+The bottom has a slot for a micro SD card to increase storage beyond the built-in 256GB, a USB connection, and a hook for the carrying strap.

 Also included in the box is a very nice carrying case.
 The unit snaps right in, and the case has a cool flip-down front cover.
 A USB cable is also included in the box so that you can connect the player to your computer.
 The unit starts recharging anytime you connect it to a computer via USB.
 One nice little touch is the fact the USB cable has the Sony Walkman logo on the top side, so you never have to wonder how to connect it to the unit.